B-YamMR/MSBD-5001-Kaggle/README.md

  - Random Forest Regressor
  - XGB Regressor
  - Elastic Net
-* Some of the model perform worse after fine tunning, which is little confusing...
+* Some of the model perform worse after fine tunning, which is a little confusing...

 Fine Tuning Parameters:
  - NEED A LOT OF WORK MAN...

 Ensemble Methods:
  - Assign weighted average to each model
- - Stacking(Use KernelRidge,SVR,Bayesian Ridge,Ridge,Lasso,Random Forest Regressor,XGB Regressor,Elastic Net in layer-1, and KernelRidge in layer-2)
+ - Stacking(Use KernelRidge,SVR,Bayesian Ridge,Ridge,Lasso,Random Forest Regressor,XGB Regressor,Elastic Net in layer#1, and KernelRidge in layer#2)

 Submission